cemkata/diary_with_new_imgs_ram_db/README.md

 # TODO

 Needs:
-bottle
-tee
-paste
+bottle, tee, paste

-How to configure in config.ini
+How to configure in config_files\config.ini
 - ***In DEFAULT section:***
 - port - Port where the webserver will listen
 - ip - Address where ther server will listen.
 0.0.0.0 will listen on any v4 IP.